antoniolofiego/StarWarsSpaceshipStore/README.md

 3. Run app by using yarn start or npm run start, then open http://localhost:3000 to view it in the browser.

+A live version of the app is available at https://star-wars-spaceship-store.vercel.app/.
 Thanks for taking the time to look through this project 👍